Boston ARTCC Mentor Program

 Mentor Program

-Experienced, C-rated, voice qualified members of the staff selected by the Center Chief will be invited to participate as mentors (see the staff page for a list of current mentors).
+Experienced, S3 or higher rated members of the staff selected by the Training Administrator will be invited to participate as mentors (see the staff page for a list of current mentors).
 Agreeing to participate as a mentor represents a significant commitment of time and energy to helping our active staff members improve their ATC skills.
 Mentors will be expected to:

 Training Process